2-Verma modules and the Khovanov-Rozansky link homologies: Introduction

+For $\p$ a parabolic subalgebra of $\g$, we recall the construction of the dg-enhanced KLR algebras $R_\p$ in the form of diagrammatic algebras, as introduced in \cite{naissevaz1,naissevaz2,naissevaz3}, as well as their cyclotomic quotient $R_\p^\mu$.
+When $\p = \g$, they coincide with the usual (cyclotomic) Khovanov--Lauda and Rouquier algebras~\cite{KL1, R1}.
+Then, we explain how categories of dg-modules over $(R_\p^\mu,0)$ categorify parabolic Verma modules, with action of the quantum group given by the usual setup of induction/restriction along the map that add a vertical strand.
+We upgrade this data into a 2-category $\tM^\p(\mu)$, which we call a (parabolic) \emph{2-Verma module}.

-The Rickard complex associated to a braid acts on the homotopy category of complexes of the $\Hom$-categories of $\tM^\p(\beta)$ (this is a lift of the usual braiding induced by the embedding of the Hecke algebra into a Schur algebra that in turn embeds canonically in a double Schur algebra).
-For a closure of a braid $b$ this procedure gives a chain complex $C(\cl(b)$.
+The Rickard complex associated to a braid acts on the homotopy category of complexes of the $\Hom$-categories of $\tM^\p(\beta)$ for a certain $\p \subset \gl_{2n}$ (this is a lift of the usual braiding induced by the embedding of the Hecke algebra into a Schur algebra that in turn embeds canonically in a double Schur algebra).
+For a closure of a braid $b$ this procedure gives a chain complex $C(\cl(b))$.
+We prove that the homotopy type of $C(\cl(b))$ is a link invariant.
+This means that an isotopy of braid closures induces an isomorphism in the homotopy category of such complexes.

-\begin{thmc}[\fullref{prop:Cmarkov},~\fullref{cor:eulerchar},~\fullref{thm:HisoKR}] The homotopy type of $C(\cl(b))$ is invariant under the Markov moves.
+\begin{thmc}[\cref{prop:CmarkovI},\cref{prop:CmarkovII},~\cref{cor:eulerchar},~\cref{thm:HisoKR}] The homotopy type of $C(\cl(b))$ is invariant under the Markov moves.
 Its homology groups are triply-graded link invariants and its bigraded Euler characteristic is the HOMFLY-PT polynomial of the closure of $b$.
-Moreover, $H(b)$ is isomorphic to Khovanov and Rozansky HOMFLY-PT homology $\HKR(b)$. \end{thmc}
+Moreover, $H(b)$ is isomorphic to Khovanov and Rozansky HOMFLY-PT homology $\HKR(b)$, after regrading. \end{thmc}

-Introducing a differential $d_N$ on $R_\p^\beta$ turns it into a dg-algebra.
+Introducing a non-trivial differential $d_N$ on $R_\p^\beta$ turns it into another dg-algebra.
 We can then recover the usual cyclotomic quotient $R_{\glnn}^\Lambda$ of the KLR algebra associated with $\glnn$, in the sense that the former is formal and quasi-isomorphic to the latter.
 The work of Mackaay and Yonezawa in~\cite{MY} implies that replacing $R_\p^\beta$ by $R_{\glnn}^\Lambda$ in the construction above produces Khovanov and Rozansky's $\glN$-link homology $\HKR_N(\cl(b))$ for the closure of~$b$.

-The differential $d_N$ descends to $\HKR(b)$ and engenders a spectral sequence starting at $\HKR(b)$ and converging to $\HKR_N(b)$, which coincides with Rasmussen's spectral sequence in~\cite{rasmussen}.
-As a matter of fact, both $R^\beta_\p$ and $R_{\glkk}^\Lambda$ admit similar dg-enhancements, denoted $(R_\bo, d_\beta)$ and $(R_\bo, d_{\Lambda})$ for a KLR-like algebra $R_\bo$ that can be thought as associated to the Borel subalgebra of~$\glnn$.
-Moreover, the Rickard complex lifts to this setting.
-Using this extra structure, one can prove the Dunfield--Gukov--Rasmussen conjecture for $N>0$: